DNA64/minisnesmodsrules/rules.md

 # Rules & Community Guidelines

 In an effort to keep our community a safe and pleasant place open to civilized discussions, we've expanded upon our previous, limited set of rules.
 We ask that everyone follow the rules below at all times or risk being removed from the community either temporarily, or permanently!
-(At the discretion of the moderators).
+(This is enforced at the discretion of the mod team).

  ## No Piracy!
  We have a Zero Tolerance Policy towards piracy!
  No linking to, asking for, or about, or discussion or mention of ROM-sharing websites, or other copyright-infringing websites or content.
-This also includes linking to the miniNES and miniSNES firmware, kernels or any firmware or BIOS that is protected by copyrights. **First offense receives a permanent lifetime ban**.
+This also includes linking to the miniNES and miniSNES firmware, kernels or any firmware or BIOS that is protected by copyrights. **First offense receives a permanent ban**.

 **Exceptions:**
 - You can link users looking for the [Firmware or Kernels](https://wiki.hakchi.net/Boot_Image) to the wiki for more information.